 You can learn more about our sourcing here.

 Born and raised in Mendota Heights, Minnesota.
 Matt has trained in a number of disciplines throughout his life: firefighter, research technician, farmer, camp-counselor, and now baker.
 His baking passion started in 2016 when a couch-surfing friend wanted to make some bread.
 It would seem, from that first bake, Matt was hooked.
 The careful process, the transformation, the living quality, and of course the final product are all a part of his love for the craft of baking.

-Natalie is a Wisconsin-born and raised painter, printmaker, and graphic designer.
+Natalie is a Wisconsin-born and raised printmaker,, graphic designer, and muralist.
 She feels lucky to have landed in Viroqua, where she can be a self-employed artist and also have time to garden, bike, dance, and be an active member of the Viroqua community.
-She also feels lucky to have such a thoughtful, creative, and ambitious person (Matt) as a partner in life and now business!
-At the bakery, she focuses her energy on marketing, customer relations, and events.
+She also feels lucky to have such a thoughtful, creative, and ambitious person (Matt) as a partner in life and business!
+At the bakery, she focuses her energy on marketing, bike delivery, and farmers markets, and other events.